osisoft/OCS-Docs/content/developer-guide/data-views-dev/secure-data-views/securing-data-views.md

 When you inspect the _data items_ that resolve for a data view, you see only the data items that you have `Read` access to.

 Configuring access control for streams and assets is similar to configuring data views.
-See the [Role-based access control](xref:accessControl), [streams](xref:sdsStreams), and [assets](xref:AssetOrAssetTypeAccessControlAPI) sections for more information.
+See the [Role-based access control](xref:accessControl), [streams](xref:sdsStreams), and [assets access control list](xref:assets-access-control-list) for more information.